 While Betterment appeals to beginners, not all new online advisory sites are aimed at the smaller investor.
-MarketRiders and Personal Capital primarily market themselves to individuals with at least \$50.000 to \$100,000 in investable assets.
+MarketRiders and Personal Capital primarily market themselves to individuals with at least \$50,000 to \$100,000 in investable assets.
 MarketRiders guides investors to create a model portfolio assembled from index-tracking funds, and then monitors it.
-Meanwhile, Bill Harris, former chief executive of business software developer Intuit, tic view of their portfolios
+Meanwhile, Bill Harris, former chief executive of business software developer Intuit,

-Personal Capital in 2011 to give wealthy people a holis-
+Personal Capital in 2011 to give wealthy people a holistic view of their portfolios

-Personal Capital's plat form allows users to conincluding bank deposits, brokerages and 401(k) pension plans, with credit cards, mortgages and car loans.
+Personal Capital's plat form allows users to connect all their accounts, including bank deposits, brokerages and 401(k) pension plans, with credit cards, mortgages and car loans.
 The site gives users a 360-degree view of their entire wealth portfolios in one place, allowing them to track portfolio performance. pinpoint market movers and see how their portfolios stack up against indices.
-What separates Personal

-Capital from other new online devices is its combination of tech tools with personal advice.
+What separates Personal Capital from other new online devices is its combination of tech tools with personal advice.
 The company offers users dedicated financial advisers and is backed by an experienced investment committee that draws on the expertise of individuals from some of the industry's best-known wealth managers.
-Financial advisers can deliver customised strategies, but the service comes at a cost: fees based on assets range from ing on account size.
-It can be less expensive at four-year-old LearnVest which offers online tools for novices to learn budgeting and the basics of investing.
-Advanced users have access to certified financial plan-
+Financial advisers can deliver customised strategies, but the service comes at a cost: fees based on assets range from 0.75 to 0.95 per cent, depending on account size.